benjaminhadfield/search-engine/README.md

 To build on what I learnt in last year's object oriented module, I'm going to implement this in Java 8.

 Aims
 ----
-- Implement an Inverted Index algorithm
+[ ] Implement an Inverted Index algorithm
-- Measure performance
+[ ] Measure performance
+[ ] Reiterate on original algorithm

 Current Functionality
 ---------------------